praveenbharti1993/LoanPrediction/README.md

-This is a Loan prediction classification for the person who should get a loan or should'nt get a loan.
+This is a Loan prediction classification problem.Here we need to classify if a person should get a loan or should'nt get a loan.